Paulinekamatu/Paulinekamatu/README.md

-Data enthusiast specializing in data mining and warehousing.
+Data enthusiast specializing in data mining and analysis.
 Skilled in SQL, Python, and data visualization.
 Passionate about uncovering insights from complex datasets and optimizing data workflows.